2019 Johannesburg riots: Response

 In response the Football Association of Zambia (FAZ) cancelled an international soccer match against South Africa taking place in Zambia due to “prevailing security concerns in South Africa.”
 A Pick n Pay store (a South African-based supermarket chain) in Zambia was stormed following the riots in South Africa.

 The Government of Botswana issued travel advisory and warning to its citizens in wake of the deadly riots targeting foreigners.

 South Africa

-The South African NGO Right2Know stated that xenophobia and the resulting riots were partly the result of "xenophobic populism" espoused by South African politicians such as Herman Mashaba and President Cyril Ramaphosa.
+The South African NGO Right2Know stated that xenophobia and the resulting riots were partly the result of "xenophobic populism" espoused by South African politicians such as Herman Mashaba.
 A number of South African celebrities such as Nadia Nakai, Manaka Ranaka, and Cassper Nyovest were also publicly critical of xenophobia and the resulting riots.

 Almost a month after the riots in Johannesburg foreign nationals in Cape Town staged a sit-in outside the local offices of the United Nations Refugee Agency (UNRA).
 The nationals demanded that the UNRA pay for their fare back to their respective home countries so as to escape xenophobia in South Africa.